arifhamed/arifhamed.github.io/_pages/index.md

 got time to kill on your android phone? download some apks from my [`apk` resource page](https://arifhamed.com/resources/apk).

+got an iphone instead? sponsor me a paid apple developer account cuz apple is an authoritarian company (still ethically better than nestle)

-maybe you wanna stick to the current trend? play my own copy of [`wordle`](https://arifhamed.com/games/wordle).
+<s>maybe you wanna stick to the current trend? play my own copy of [`wordle`](https://arifhamed.com/games/wordle).</s> i think it's out of trend by now

 think this homepage could be better? same. in fact, you can just leave comments almost anywhere in this website, you just need a github account.